 Deosai Park Road is one of the most spectacular roads in the world.
 It’s located in Skardu Gilgit-Baltistan province, in northern Pakistan.
 The road has a length of 82.4 km.
-It includes gravel, asphalt, river crossing and one of the most spectacular bridges in the world.
+It includes gravel and asphalt sections and crosses several rivers on scary bridges, as well as one of the most spectacular bridges in the world.

 The 24-Zig Road is one of the most spectacular roads in China.
 This winding mountain road is located near Qinglong town in GuizhouProvince, in the southwest of the country.
 It’s one of the famous hairpinned roads in the world.
 The road was built by the Chinese during WWII to transport supplies to help resist the Japanese invasion.

 Black Rock Reservoir is a small remote scenic lake at an elevation of 1.260m (4,133 ft) above the sea level, located on the outskirts of Kings Canyon National Park and on the edge of Sierra National Forest, in California, USA.
 If you dare to take the risk and travel along this bumpy route, then make sure to be driven by someone who has experience of the road.
 Take a tip from the tortoise: slow and steady wins the race.

 Hermit Pass is a high mountain pass at an elevation of 13,047 feet (3,962m) above the sea level, located in Custer County, Colorado, in USA.
 It's one of the highest mountain passes in Colorado.
 It is recommended that beginner riders avoid this road.
 The route demands 100% concentration.